yiling-chen/view-finding-network/README.md

 ## Download the dataset

 * Clone the repository to your local disk.
-* Under a command line window, run the following command to get the images with cropping annotations:
+* Under a command line window, run the following command to get the training images from Flickr:
 ```bash
 $ python download_images.py -w 4
 ```
-The above command will launch 4 worker threads to download the images to a default folder (./images) from Flickr.
+The above command will launch 4 worker threads to download the images to a default folder (./images).

 ## Training